glella/lako/README.md

 Second phase will add refinements and capabilities to make it a moderately useful tiny language.

 ## Interpreted version

-Status: Finished & tested scanner and tokenizer
+Status: Finished & tested scanner and tokenizer.

+For now it just prints the tokens back.

 ###### Usage

 As a repl.
-Just launch Lako:
+Just launch Lako.
+To exit Ctrl-c.

 ```
 ./lako